Nailz: World Wrestling Federation (1989, 1991, 1992)

-Wacholz, as Kevin Kelly, received a tryout match on June 6, 1989, at a WWF Superstars taping in Madison, Wisconsin, defeating Tim Horner.
+Wacholz, as Kevin Kelly, received a tryout match for the World Wrestling Federation (WWF) on June 6, 1989, at a WWF Superstars taping in Madison, Wisconsin, defeating Tim Horner.
 The next night, he defeated Jim Powers at a Wrestling Challenge taping, but was not signed to a contract.
-After the AWA folded, Wacholz received another tryout match at a Superstars taping on May 6, 1991, defeating Brian Costello.
+Wacholz received another tryout match at a Superstars taping on May 6, 1991, defeating Brian Costello.
 The following night at a Wrestling Challenge taping, he defeated Gary Jackson in a dark match.

+Nailz (1992)

 In early 1992, Wacholz returned to the WWF as Nailz, an ex-convict who, in a series of promos, alleged he was abused by former prison guard Big Boss Man during his incarceration.
-After Boss Man squashed a jobber on a May edition of Superstars of Wrestling, Nailz, clad in an orange prison jumpsuit, attacked Boss Man, handcuffing him to the top rope before repeatedly hitting and choking him with his own nightstick.
-Nailz defeated Boss Man's ally, Virgil, at SummerSlam on August 29 (aired August 31).
-He then attacked Sgt.
-Slaughter before a match that ended in a no contest on a September edition of WWF Prime Time Wrestling.
-The feud between Nailz and Boss Man ended on November 25 at Survivor Series, where Nailz lost to Boss Man in a nightstick on a pole match.
+On the May 30 episode of Superstars, Nailz, clad in an orange prison jumpsuit, attacked Boss Man after his match, handcuffing him to the top rope before repeatedly hitting and choking him with his own nightstick; this angle was done to write Boss Man off television.
+Nailz easily defeated numerous jobbers over the following months, attacking them with Boss Man's nightstick after each match.
+In his pay-per-view debut, Nailz defeated Virgil using a sleeper hold at SummerSlam on August 29.
+The feud between Nailz and Boss Man culminated on November 25 at Survivor Series, where Nailz lost to Boss Man in a nightstick on a pole match.

-Altercation with Vince McMahon

 Wacholz was released from his WWF contract after an incident on December 14, 1992, during a house show in Green Bay, Wisconsin, in which he attacked Vince McMahon in his office over a financial dispute.
 Bret Hart recalled in his autobiography that Wacholz "cornered Vince in his office and screamed at him for fifteen minutes".
 Hart claims he was just down the hall from the office when he heard a loud crash, which was Wacholz "knocking Vince over in his chair, choking him violently".
 Wacholz then filed a wrongful termination lawsuit, claiming he was sexually assaulted by McMahon.
 The WWF filed a counterclaim against Wacholz, however, both suits were later dropped.
 In 1994, Wacholz testified against McMahon during his trial on charges of supplying steroids to WWF wrestlers, claiming McMahon had told him to take steroids.
 Prior to his release, Wacholz was planned to feud with The Undertaker, with a staredown between the two being used as the cover of the January 1993 issue of WWF Magazine.
 Their feud would have culminated in an "electric chair match" at WrestleMania IX, in which Nailz would lose to the Undertaker and get "electrocuted".